 If it's already one of your favorites, you're in the right place, too.
 We rounded up five foodie-friendly tofu recipes to try for breakfast, lunch, and dinner that all feature a different cooking method, from roasted to grilled, scrambled, pan-fried, and over-baked.
 Read on to brush up on your kitchen skills and learn how to cook tofu so it tastes delicious and unique every time you make it.
 You have a nourishing, bloatation-free ramen bowl and photogenic stuffed avocado recipe to look forward to, just to name a couple of do-gooders that lie ahead.

 Southwestern Tofu Scramble

 How to Cook Tofu on the Stovetop: This one is great for vegans since tofu can be a great substitute for eggs, thanks to that light, fluffy texture, and ability to soak up the flavors of anything you pair it with.
 Just remember to pat it dry before crumbling it into little pieces and tossing it in a skillet with the veggies the recipe calls for.

 The Recipe: With only a handful of ingredients plus a few spices, this recipe is super simple.
 And besides being so easy to make, it's also packed with a lot of nutrients, making it the ideal meal to jump-start your day.
-The Minimalist Baker says it only takes a quick 20 minutes.
+The Minimalist Baker says this entire recipe takes just 30 minutes.

 Tofu- and Broccoli-Stuffed Avocados